ballerina-platform/ballerina-distribution/examples/tuples/tuples.md

 # Tuples

 The tuple type is another structured type which creates a list of values like arrays.
-The main difference between arrays and tuples is that an array has only one type applicable to every member of its list.
+The main difference between the arrays and the tuples is that an array has only one type applicable to every member of its list.
 In contrast, in a tuple type, you can individually specify the types for each member.
 Tuples are most suitable for describing lists with multiple types.
 Tuples can be used to return multiple values from a function.

 Tuple type can be declared as a comma separated list of types inside a square bracket `[ ]`.